Two-Faced Woman: Production

 MGM used the film to promote a new image of Garbo as modern and glamorous, hoping to increase her appeal to filmgoers in the United States.
-Much of the income from Garbo's earlier pictures had come from their popularity with European audiences, which were now unavailable due to World War II.
-Garbo hated the script for Two-Faced Woman, and did not want to make the film; she was angry and disappointed Madame Curie had been shelved (MGM made the film with Greer Garson in 1943) and was very uncomfortable with the attempt to portray her as a modern "American" woman.
-Garbo strongly objected to a scene where she is wearing a bathing suit and swimming; She pleaded with director Cukor to have the scene cut, but Cukor, who shared Garbo's reservations about the film, told her it had to remain in the picture.
+Much of the income from Garbo's earlier pictures had come from their popularity in the European market, which was now unavailable due to World War II.
+Garbo hated the script for Two-Faced Woman and did not want to make the film; she was disappointed that Madame Curie had been shelved (MGM made the film with Greer Garson in 1943) and was very uncomfortable with the attempt to portray her as a modern "American" woman.
+Garbo strongly objected to a scene where she is wearing a bathing suit and swimming; she pleaded with director Cukor to have the scene cut, but Cukor, who shared Garbo's reservations about the film, told her it had to remain in the picture.
 The script also called for Garbo to dance in an elaborate ballroom rhumba scene.
 Garbo, who was not a natural dancer and disliked dancing in general, was forced to take lessons and once hid from her dance instructor in a tree at her home.
 She later said that she was embarrassed by the film and that it "was not good and it could never be made good."
-Garbo recalled that her co-star Melvyn Douglas disliked the film as well and his distaste for it was obvious during the production.
+Garbo recalled that Melvyn Douglas, her co-star, disliked the film as well and his distaste for it was obvious during the production.

 Two-Faced Woman was produced by Gottfried Reinhardt, with music by Bronislau Kaper, cinematography by Joseph Ruttenberg, art direction by Cedric Gibbons, and costume design by Adrian.